-Region III Regional Response Team (RRT3) is a part of the National Response System (NRS) and our members include representatives from the states of Delaware (DE), Maryland (MD), West Virginia (WV), the Commonwealths of Pennsylvania (PA) and Virginia (VA), the District of Columbia (DC), and 13 federal departments and supporting agencies.
-The RRT3 Co-Chairs are: the United States (U.S.) Environmental Protection Agency (USEPA) from the Region III office in Philadelphia, PA and the U.S. Coast Guard (USCG) Atlantic Area/Fifth USCG District office in Portsmouth, VA.
+The Region III Regional Response Team (RRT3) is a part of the National Response System (NRS) and its members include representatives from the states of Delaware (DE), Maryland (MD), West Virginia (WV), the Commonwealths of Pennsylvania (PA) and Virginia (VA), the District of Columbia (DC), 15 federal departments and supporting agencies, and seven federally recognized tribes.
+The RRT3 Co-Chairs are the United States Environmental Protection Agency (USEPA) from the Region III office in Philadelphia, PA, and the U.S. Coast Guard (USCG) Atlantic Area/Fifth USCG District office in Portsmouth, VA.

-RRTs function in two ways - as a standing team and as an incident-specific team.
+RRTs function in two ways - as a standing team and as an Incident Specific Team.
 The standing RRT3 is a planning, policy, and preparedness coordinating body that does not respond directly to the scene of a spill or release.
-They provide a regional mechanism for the development and coordination of preparedness activities before a response action is taken.
-The incident-specific RRT is available for coordination of assistance and advice to the Federal On-Scene Coordinator (FOSC) during incident response.
-It provides assistance as requested by the FOSC during an incident.
+The RRT provides a regional mechanism for the development and coordination of preparedness activities before a response action is taken.
+The Incident Specific RRT is available for coordination of assistance and advice to the Federal On-Scene Coordinator (FOSC) during incident response.
+It assists as requested by the FOSC during an incident.
 For a thorough description of both the NRS and the responsibilities of Regional Response Teams (RRTs), please visit the National Response Team (NRT) website.

 There are 13 RRTs in the U.S., each representing a particular geographic region (including the Caribbean and the Pacific Basin) (Figure 1.1).
-RRTs are composed of representatives from field offices of the federal agencies that make up the NRT, as well as state representatives.
+RRTs are composed of representatives from field offices of the federal agencies that make up the NRT, as well as state, commonwealth, tribal, and other representatives.